 To create a Custom College List, select the desired schools by "starring" them and clicking "Create a List"

-Simply name your list, add an optional description, and save it.
+You may select all schools from each page of search results.
+Once you are satisfied with your selections, simply name your list, add an optional description, and save it.

 Your newly created Custom College List will appear on the Colleges tab within your account with any other Custom College Lists you've created in the past.